 Imagine knowing what the brain craves from every tale it encounters, what fuels the success of any great story, and what keeps readers transfixed.
-Wired for Story reveals these cognitive secrets—and it's a game-changer for anyone who has ever set pen to paper.
+Wired for Story reveals these cognitive secrets--and it's a game-changer for anyone who has ever set pen to paper.

 The now-classic Metaphors We Live By changed our understanding of metaphor and its role in language and the mind.
 Metaphor, the authors explain, is a fundamental mechanism of mind, one that allows us to use what we know about our physical and social experience to provide understanding of countless other subjects.
 Because such metaphors structure our most basic understandings of our experience, they are "metaphors we live by"—metaphors that can shape our perceptions and actions without our ever noticing them.

 In this updated edition of Lakoff and Johnson's influential book, the authors supply an afterword surveying how their theory of metaphor has developed within the cognitive sciences to become central to the contemporary understanding of how we think and how we express our thoughts in language.

 The first steps in storytelling are often easy, because we tell stories informally every day.
 Once you take storytelling into the more formal contexts of performance or occupational uses, however, you may be faced with challenges you hadn't anticipated.
 You need information that goes beyond the basics.
 And you need it in a form that does not just tell you what to do but helps you make your own informed decisions.